langroodi/doxygenize/README.md

 # doxygenize
-Minimalist GitHub Action to automatically generate [Doxygen](http://doxygen.nl) code documentation and publish it to GitHub Pages.
-The generator only supports HTML format, and currently it cannot handle LaTeX and Graph outputs.
+This is a GitHub Action to automatically generate [Doxygen](http://doxygen.nl) code documentation and publish it to GitHub Pages.
+The generator only supports HTML format, and currently it cannot handle LaTeX outputs.

 ![Doxygenize Octocat](./image/doxygenize-octocat.png)

 ## Setup
-- Generate a default Doxygen configuration file called `Doxyfile` (Special thanks to @MatiasLGonzalez for correcting me);
+- Generate a default Doxygen configuration file called `Doxyfile` (Special thanks to @MatiasLGonzalez for correcting me and also adding dot tool support);
-- Disable following options in the Doxygen configuration file:
+- Disable the following option in the Doxygen configuration file:
 ```
 GENERATE_LATEX         = NO
-HAVE_DOT               = NO
 ```
 - Set properly the input and output directories in the Doxygen configuration file:
 ```